sharoncornelius/idpf-specification/idpf_specification.md

 <p>For IP (Internet Protocol) packets, this flag indicates that
 detectable L3 or L4 integrity check was processed by the hardware according to the negotiated capabilities.</p>
-<p>If L3L4P is set to zero, SW should not assume Device calculated
+<p>If L3L4P is set to zero, SW should not assume device calculated
 checksums for any of the headers in the packet should treat the L3L4E field as invalid</p></th>
 </tr>